joinpursuit/FSW-React-Calculator/README.md

 ### User Stories

 1. I can see a calculator UI.
-1. I can enter readable positive and negative integers.
+1. I can enter and see positive and negative integers.
 1. I can add, subtract, multiply, and divide.
 1. I can clear my input to reset everything.